garrandall/popular-music-data/tracks/trading-places-usher.md

 Man, I know what you used to
 We gon' do something different tonight
 Ohh-uuu
-Ohhh, ohhhh-uuu
+Ohhh, oh-uuu

 Now we gon' do this thing a little different tonight You gon' come over and pick me up in your ride
 You gon' knock, then you gon' wait
-Oooh, you gon' take me on a date
+Oh, you gon' take me on a date
 You're gonna open my door
 And I'ma reach over and open yours
 Gon' pay for dinner, take me to see a movie